MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/3d-content-guidelines/agisoft-metashape.md

 ---
 author: RobertButterworthMS
-description: This tutorial explains how to use Agisoft Metashape to create 3D models for Microsoft Dynamics 365 Guides and Microsoft Power Apps ms.author: robutter ms.date: 3/20/2020 ms.topic: article
+description: This tutorial explains how to use Agisoft Metashape to create 3D objects for Microsoft Dynamics 365 Guides and Microsoft Power Apps ms.author: robutter ms.date: 3/20/2020 ms.topic: article
-title: Use Agisoft Metashape to create 3D models for Dynamics 365 Guides and Power Apps ms.reviewer: v-brycho
+title: Use Agisoft Metashape to create 3D objects for Dynamics 365 Guides and Power Apps ms.reviewer: v-brycho
 ---

-# Use Agisoft Metashape to create 3D models for Dynamics 365 Guides and for mixed-reality components included in apps created with Power Apps
+# Use Agisoft Metashape to create 3D objects for Dynamics 365 Guides and for mixed-reality components included in apps created with Power Apps

 This tutorial guides you through the process of using Agisoft Metashape photogrammetry software to create a 3D model that you can use in Microsoft Dynamics Guides and in mixed-reality components included in apps created with Microsoft Power Apps.